llmware-ai/llmware/README.md

 - **13 Oct 2023: llmware v0.1.2**
   - MongoDB Atlas Vector Search support.
-  - Support for authentication using a Mongo connection string.
+  - Support for authentication using a MongoDB connection string.
+  - Document summarization methods.
-  - Document summarization methods with improvements in capturing the model context window automatically and passing changes in the expected output length.
+  - Improvements in capturing the model context window automatically and passing changes in the expected output length.
   - Dataset card and description with lookup by name.
   - Processing time added to model inference usage dictionary.
   - Additional test scripts, examples, and defect fixes.